Journey to the Centre of the Earth: Background and science

 In August 1859, Jules Verne visited Scotland, seeing Edinburgh, its castle and the local geological features, including the extinct volcano Arthur's Seat and Castle Rock, a volcanic plug.
 These would have an influence on his writing.
 Journey was written according to the mid-19th century scientific understandings of the time.
 For example, Lidenbrock’s premise for why the group do not encounter elevated temperatures even as they near the base of the Earth’s crust is based on Humphry Davy’s geochemistry (including the chemical oxidation theory of volcanic eruption) which was later disapproved.
 However, for an understanding of geology as well as other aspects of scientific information, Verne used Louis Figuier's then recently published 1863 scientific work La Terre avant le déluge (The World before the Deluge).
 Verne had also made friends with Charles Joseph Sainte-Claire Deville, a noted geologist who specialised in seismic phenomena and who had descended into Stromboli.
-Leonard Nimoy, in the Signet edition notes that Verne "was able to adapt nearly every important element in the story’s action from contemporary, intellectual, literary, scientific, and geographical thought”.
-The source for the runic ciphered document of Arne Saknusseman that leads to the adventure was inspired by The Gold-Bug (1843) by Edgar Allan Poe and the runic description came from that in L'univers pittoresque (1845, Ambroise-Firmin Didot).
-The character Martha (Lidenbrock's housekeeper) was based on Mathurine Paris, a live-in maid who served the Verne household in Jules early years.
-It is believed that Lidenbrock's character parodies that of Jules father, Pierre Verne, who was said to be multilingual, scientific and passionate.
+Leonard Nimoy, in the Signet edition notes that Verne "was able to adapt nearly every important element in the story’s action from contemporary, intellectual, literary, scientific, and geographical thought".
+The source for the runic ciphered document of Arne Saknusseman that leads to the adventure was inspired by "The Gold-Bug" (1843) by Edgar Allan Poe and the runic description came from that in L'univers pittoresque (1845, Ambroise-Firmin Didot).
+The character Martha (Lidenbrock's housekeeper) was based on Mathurine Paris, a live-in maid who served the Verne household in Jules' early years.
+It is believed that Lidenbrock's character parodies that of Verne's father, Pierre, who was said to be multilingual, scientific and passionate.
 The name itself was said to have been in honour of Friedrich Lindenbrog (1573-1648), a German bibliophile.
 Between January and August 1864, combining these influences, Verne wrote Journey.